-The Leon Root, M.D.
-Motion Analysis Laboratory is a state-of-the-art facility for the collection, analysis, and interpretation of human movement data on individuals of all ages with orthopedic, rheumatic, and neurological diagnoses.
+Motion analysis is the assessment of one's movements, used to help diagnose, rehabilitate, or prevent physical injuries from occurring.
+The Leon Root, MD, Motion Analysis Laboratory is a state-of-the-art facility for the collection, analysis, and interpretation of human movement data on individuals of all ages with orthopedic, rheumatic, and neurological diagnoses.
+We are one of 11 labs in the United States to be accredited by the Commission for Motion Laboratory Accreditation, Inc (CMLA) and one of only 3 that evaluates both children and adults.

-The lab has a 12-camera motion capture system to collect 3D kinematic data in a volume approximately 4m x 10m x 2.5m.
+Joint kinematics is the study of the positions, angles, and velocities of body parts/joints when in motion.
+The lab has a 14-camera motion capture system to collect 3D kinematic data in a volume approximately 4m x 10m x 2.5m.
 The system can be used to analyze joint motions in the body.
-Kinematics can be collected for a variety of tasks in healthy and pathologic populations.
+Kinematics can be collected during walking and selected tasks in certain individuals.

-Our large data capture area allows data capture for both clinical patients and research studies ranging from wrist function (requiring a small amount of room) to an in depth look at soccer motion (requiring a large amount of room.
+Our large data capture area allows data capture for both clinical patients and research studies ranging from arm functioni to walking.

-To measure kinetics, four force plates measuring the ground reaction force are installed within an epoxy leveled and isolated 10í x 14í pit.
+Joint kinetics refers to the forces transmitted by the motion of muscles, tendons, ligaments, and bones.
+To measure kinetics, four force plates measuring the ground reaction force are installed within an epoxy leveled and isolated 10’ x 14’ pit.
 Force plate technology is useful in both clinical and research applications as it allows us to see joint forces, powers, and limits.
-Allowing us to see how much force is acting on a patientís joints; a useful piece of data to help compile a complete analysis.
+Allowing us to see how much force is acting on a patient’s joints; a useful piece of data to help compile a complete analysis.

 The lab has an instrumental stair system which can be set up in our motion capture area and works in coordination with our force plates.
 The stair system allows us to capture a patient using stairs through our 3D motion capture system (allowing us to see the angles of movement) and the forces the patient exerts on their joints while they climb the stairs (allowing us to quantify the force the patients joints are encountering).

-The insole plantar pressure wireless system is designed to measure in-shoe presurres.
+Plantar pressure is a measurement that identifies and quantifies areas of high pressure (stress) in one's feet.
+The insole plantar pressure wireless system is designed to measure in-shoe pressures.
 Each insole contains an array of high quality capacitance sensors.
 In-shoe plantar pressure distribution assessment allows physicians to evaluate how various foot orthoses, braces, or shoe designs affect atypical loading under the feet.

 The barefoot plantar pressure system is designed to measure the distribution of pressure on the barefoot while walking or standing.
 The system consists of a pressure plate, placed on the walkway, level with the floor.